Blog

 • Platform: Cloud SaaS; web, mobile, API, and desktop

-• AI flakiness identification analyses execution patterns to distinguish genuine failures from environmental instability
+• AI flakiness detection distinguishes genuine application failures from environmental instability automatically

 • Conversational AI test authoring is a newer paradigm; teams accustomed to structured authoring tools face a learning curve